Explicit 34: Star Wars Holiday Special

 6:16

-So I did watch it this morning, but I didn't actually watch it the way you
+so I did watch it this morning but yeah I didn't actually watch it in the way you watch a normal

 6:21

-And I think whatever was going on on the screen, it was just working very well.
+whatever was going on on the screen it was just working very well so yeah so yeah so basically I

 6:46